 Ayfer Tuczu Unsal, journalist and author of books on food and cooking.
 He worked for five years at the United Nations.
 He has written three books on the cuisine of the Mediterranean.
 She loves Turkey and thinks that "here's the history of all the Mediterranean region."

 Yasemin Taskin, journalist.
-After opening the press office Anadolu Agency in Rome, now she is correspondent for the newspaper "Sabah" in Italy and in Turkey for the geopolitical magazine "Limes".
-She wrote Tu”rk Sinemasi: Turkish Cinema of the 80s (with Roberto Silvestri, 1991).
+After opening the press office Anadolu Agency in Rome, now she is correspondent for TRTTURK, the television broadcast.
+She wrote Tu”rk Sinemasi: Turkish Cinema of the 80s (with Roberto Silvestri, 1991). and "Uccidete il Papa" with Marco Ansaldo, by Rizzoli ed.
 She was vice-president of the Foreign Press Association.
-He won the International Women's City of Rome.
+She won the International Women's City of Rome and the "Anima" award for the journalism on 2015.
+She is co-founder of Forum for an Italy-Turkey Exchange.

 Ferdan Yusufi, gallerist and curator.
 In 2006 he worked at the opening of the Cultural Center of Kadikoy ( Istanbul ), which she then edited the gallery.
 Co -founder of the cultural association " NeoArtGallery " and owner of the space Innpark Arts in Beyoglu (Istanbul ), she is active for the dissemination of art Turkish and Italian.
 In 2014 she opened , with the Russo Art Gallery in Rome (Italy), the Istanbul Russo Art Gallery, a direct offshoot of the roman office.